JIM00N/OSS_Group_11/DocTrans/README.md

 ### **Demo or Examples**
-Example of translated text from English to Korean using the system.
 ![Short Demo](https://ifh.cc/g/po3o6J.png)
+Example of translated text from English to Korean using the system

 ### **Packages Used**
 The following Python packages are used in this project.
 To install them, please run: